How to research the history, development, architecture, collections and management of the State Library of Victoria.

-The Buvelot Gallery (later named Swinburne Hall and now housing the Picture Collection) and the Painting School studios followed in 1887, and the Stawell (now Cowen) and La Trobe (now houses the Australian Manuscripts Collection) Galleries in 1892.
+The Buvelot Gallery (later named Swinburne Hall and now Arts Reading Room) and the Painting School studios followed in 1887, and the Stawell (now Cowen) and La Trobe (shortly to open as the Victoria Gallery) in 1892.

 The National Gallery of Victoria relocated to St. Kilda Road in the summer of 1967-1968.

 On 16 November 1999 the National Gallery opened an annex location, called 'NGV on Russell", at the State Library while the St Kilda Road gallery was undergoing renovations.
 It occupied the areas that were later developed as the Magazine Room, Redmond Barry Reading Room, Manuscripts, Pictures and Rare Printed Collections.
 The entrance was from Russell Street.
 This annex closed on 30 June 2002.